 I say that because it’s, the cheapest machine in the Breville lineup, to offer automatic milk steaming and texturing select, one of three levels of temperature and three levels of texture and the Bambino Plus will take care of the rest.

 You may have noticed about the bambino plus that it’s extremely compact, even more so than the duo temp pro.

 However, because it packs in Breville’s, new thermal jet heating system, it’s smaller but actually more powerful than the Duo Temp Pro, the Infuser and the Barista Express.

 When it comes to the overall steaming performance, the Bambino Plus can reach a brewing temperature in only three seconds and switch between brewing and steaming in a mere 13 seconds and takes only 38 seconds to steam milk up to that temperature of 60 degrees celsius.

-Oh, and it’s available in a variety of colours.
+Oh, and it’s available in a variety of colors.

 Sounds like the perfect machine, but it does have some drawbacks over the Barista Express and the Infuser.

 No built-in grinder.
 Obviously, there’s, no dedicated hot water outlet and no control over the extraction temperature again confirming that this machine is more targeted at latte lovers and less so at espresso purists.

 Breville Barista Pro

 However, if you want the best elements of all the machines we’ve looked at so far, you might be interested in the Barista Pro.

 The Breville Barista Pro is another recent addition to the lineup that uses that same powerful thermojet heating found on the Bambino Plus but offers it in a package very similar to the barista express.

-There is a built-in grinder on top that offers smaller grind steps for more accurate dialling in than on the Barista Express, and improved 4-hole steam wand for better milk texturing, a digital display for easier operation and settings adjustment and an overall facelifted appearance that is again offered in a variety of beautiful new colours.
+There is a built-in grinder on top that offers smaller grind steps for more accurate dialling in than on the Barista Express, and improved 4-hole steam wand for better milk texturing, a digital display for easier operation and settings adjustment and an overall facelifted appearance that is again offered in a variety of beautiful new colors.